 What is Kaizen?

 In business management, kaizen is a Japanese tradition which is now used internationally, modified by each culture to best suit their own business environments.
-A literal translation of kaizen could be "to become good through change".
+A literal translation of the term is "to become good through change".
 At its most basic the concept of kaizen is one of restructuring and organizing every aspect of a system to ensure it remains at peak efficiency.

 Kaizen is founded upon five primary elements: